-Fact of the day: Mavic is actually an acronym coming from Manufacture d'Articles Vélocipédiques Idoux et Chanel, Charles Idoux and Lucien Chanel having founded the company well over a century ago.
+Fact of the day: Mavic is actually an acronym coming from Manufacture d'Articles Vélocipédiques Idoux et Chanel.
+Charles Idoux and Lucien Chanel founded the company in 1890 to make mudguards.

 Without further ado, here's the essential data on the full range, plus links to the cheapest sources we've been able to find.

 |Ksyrium Pro UST Disc||770||880||1,650||£859||£749.00|